 Highlight: basking in the glorious afternoon colors and warmth, this place truly lives up to its name, “Hill in the Sun”

-Surprise: discovering the true flavour of saffron and learning that saffron flowers bloom in October!
+Surprise: discovering the true flavor of saffron and learning that saffron flowers bloom in October!

-Favorite: I got a sneak preview of where the new pool is going in ….
-I can see why it would be hard to leave
+Favorite: the view from the pool makes it easy to see why it would be hard to leave

-The decor includes several handmade pieces from local artisans.
-The terracotta pieces and plaques are colorful accents that are handcrafted in a small shop just on the other side of the hill towards Pontassieve.
-The wrought iron bedstands, each different among themselves, were forged specifically for Giovanni and Antonietta by another craftsman close by.
+The decor of the entire house and barn includes several handmade pieces from local artisans.
+The rooms all have pieces of the local territory.
+The terracotta pieces and plaques, for example, are colorful accents that are handcrafted in a small shop just on the other side of the Fiesole hill towards Pontassieve.
+The wrought iron headboards, each different among themselves, were forged specifically for Giovanni and Antonietta by another craftsman close by.
 These little touches are what make a B&B into a comfortable, inviting haven after an exciting day of discovering Tuscany.
-Be it exploring the vias and alleyways of the nearby Florence or be it hiking the well maintained local trails which have been resurrected for use of the guests at Poggio al Sole or exploring Chianti or Siena on day trips.
+Be it exploring the streets and alleyways of the nearby Florence or be it hiking the well-maintained local trails which have been resurrected for use of the guests at Poggio al Sole or exploring Chianti or Siena on day trips.

 Giovanni has a Few Surprises

-This year Giovanni has organized a special treat for his guests in October.
+Giovanni organizes a special treat for his guests every October.
 The larger part of his production is sown between the olive trees but it is harder to get close to and view.
-Close to the barn where three of the bedrooms are lodged, he has set up a miniature field of saffron crocus plants, which when I was there were just getting ready to bloom.
+Close to the barn or "fienile" - where three of the bedrooms are and which can be rented as a whole, separate apartment with its own kitchen - he has set up a miniature field of saffron crocus plants, which when I was there were just getting ready to bloom.
 He said, “Everything happens rather quickly, just the two weeks in mid October” but, he assures me it is a sight to see; each plant with three purple blooms, and hiding within the petals the three stigmas which will be extracted by hand (ask Antonietta...it’s a long and delicate job) and then slowly dried.
 At the end of the season, they might haul in...
 500 to 600 grams total!

-The other special treats that they are creating for guests is a place nestled in a hidden alcove, on the hillside underneath the barn, is a brand new cool and refreshing pool!
-Nothing too big or intrusive, “it’s not who we are, we are a working farm...but sometimes everyone needs to cool off!”
-The pool will be partially concealed by the dazzling green garden and plants already in place to its back but, it is totally exposed to the fabulous panoramic views of the Fiesole and Florentine hills, covered with olive groves, vineyards and lush forests.
+The other special treat they have created for guests is a place nestled in a hidden alcove, on the hillside underneath the barn: the cool and refreshing pool!
+Nothing too big or intrusive, “it’s not who we are, we are a working farm... but sometimes everyone needs to cool off!”
+The pool is partially concealed by the dazzling green garden and plants already in place to its back and with full exposure to the fabulous panoramic views of the Fiesole and Florentine hills, covered with olive groves, vineyards and lush forests.

 After an hour, tasting the jams, honey and beer (yes, they even have a delicious saffron beer) in the warmth of the breakfast room, listening to the vibrant thrill in their voices as they spoke about the homey atmosphere they have built at Poggio al Sole, their work in promoting saffron, the emotional ties they feel toward the land, one can see how a vacation at this Tuscan B&B on the outskirts of Florence and Fiesole will reward everyone with memories that will never fade.